 - Awareness: Awareness is when you create brand awareness for your business.
-You build curiosity and awareness through content that highlights your business as the answer to a problem.
+You build curiosity and awareness through content highlighting your business as the answer to a problem.

-- Decision: Sometimes also called “Desire,” this is where a customer’s journey turns from wanting a fix to wanting you as their fix.
-You’ve made them curious, you’ve kept them interested, and the combined power of those stages leads them to decide on you.
+- Decision: Sometimes also called “desire,” this is where a customer’s journey turns from wanting a fix to wanting you as their fix.
+You’ve made them curious, kept them interested, and the combined power of those stages led them to decide on you.

-- Action: In the Action stage, your call-to-action (CTA) brings the customer to act on their decision- The action stage is where conversions happen, whether that’s moving from a free trial to a membership, buying a product, or signing up for a subscription.
+- Action: In the Action stage, your call-to-action (CTA) brings the customer to act on their decision.
+The action stage is where conversions happen, whether moving from a free trial to a membership, buying a product, or signing up for a subscription.

 Ryan Deiss, co-founder of Digital Marketer, describes the sales funnel as a multi-step process that moves prospective browsers into buyers.

-In each of the sales funnel stages, there are email warming sequences that have content like:
+In each of the sales stages, there are email warming sequences that have content like: